Ranjit Singh Boparan: Grove Farm Turkey

 In April 2016, the Boparan Private Office acquired Irish Turkey business Grove Farm.

 Giraffe Restaurants

 In June 2016, the supermarket chain Tesco announced that it was to sell its 15-venue Giraffe Restaurants chain to Boparan Restaurants, for "an undisclosed sum", three years after it bought the chain for £50 million.

 Bernard Matthews

 In September 2016, it was announced Singh's Private Office (Boparan Private Office) was to acquire turkey producer Bernard Matthews for £87.5m.

 Ed's Easy Diner

 In October 2016, Singh's Private Office added to its restaurant and dining portfolio with the acquisition of part of the 1950s-themed restaurant chain Ed's Easy Diner.

 Family and personal life

 Ranjit Boparan received an honorary doctorate from Nottingham Trent University in July 2015, "in recognition of his significant contribution to the food manufacturing industry, to education and the development of his workforce, and for his philanthropic interests."

-In April 2008, his son Antonio Singh Boparan was sentenced at Birmingham Crown Court to 21 months in jail for dangerous driving which had led to the severe life-changing injury of a child, Cerys Edwards, who was a passenger in a car he struck.
-In February 2012, Edwards' family was awarded compensation of £5M, and a sum of £450k per annum every year for her life for Cerys' care, from Boparan's insurance company.
-Cerys died at Birmingham Children's Hospital on 17 October 2015, aged 9.
-He received a 12 months prison sentence in March 2019.